 Minimum Group size: 2 Person, Maximum Group size: 20++

 BOOKING A TRIP: A booking is confirmed only after receiving a copy of the passport and certain deposits from clients.
-Once the company receives the booking deposit a client will receive confirmation invoice or email.
+Once the company receives the booking deposit a client will receive a confirmation invoice or email.
 From this stage, the booking agreement between the company and the customer will be applicable.

-DEPOSIT REQUIREMENTS: Community Trek requests a minimum of 20% deposit of total trip cost before making the confirmation.
-Remaining amount should pay before commerce the trip.
+DEPOSIT REQUIREMENTS: Community Trek requests a minimum of 20% deposit of the total trip cost before making the confirmation.
+The remaining amount should pay before commerce the trip.

-PAYMENT METHODS: Trip Confirmation Deposit can be made by Bank Transfer, Money Transfer Services or Credit Card.
+PAYMENT METHODS: Trip Confirmation Deposit can be made by Bank Transfer, Money Transfer Services.

 Here is Booking Terms & Condition in details please read out before final trip booking…

 ♂ Contact us at the email/numbers below to book the tour.